rom1504/minecraft-schematic-crawler/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-- [ ] The [readme](https://github.com/PrismarineJS/prismarine-template/README.md) doesn't contain a resolution to my issue
+- [ ] The [readme](https://github.com/rom1504/minecraft-schematic-crawler/README.md) doesn't contain a resolution to my issue
-- [ ] The [example](https://github.com/PrismarineJS/prismarine-template/example.js) doesn't contain a resolution to my issue
+- [ ] The [example](https://github.com/rom1504/minecraft-schematic-crawler/example.js) doesn't contain a resolution to my issue

 <!-- To mark the checkbox, insert `x` into it: [x] -->

 ## Versions
  - node: #.#.#
- - prismarine-template: #.#.#
+ - minecraft-schematic-crawler: #.#.#

 ## Detailed description of a problem
 A clear and concise description of what the problem is.